sigridbom/datascience_exam/README.md

-# Exam in Data Science, Prediction and Forecasting, spring 2024
+# Exam in Data Science, Prediction and Forecasting
+Spring, 2024

 The analysis was done in Visual Studio Code using Python version 3.12.3 on the UCloud interactive HP system, managed by the eScience at centre at SDU.